 Professor Aylin Caliskan; Department of Computer Science (R)

-SEAS has recruited female faculty members from top-notch engineering programs across the country.
+SEAS was proud to recruit female faculty members from top-notch engineering programs across the country.
 Recently recruited female faculty members studied at: MIT, Princeton, UC Santa Barbara, and University of Bourgogne, France.
 Meet our newest faculty members, Dr. Gina Adam and Dr. Aylin Caliskan.

 Biomedical engineering undergraduate Shirali Nigam has been selected to serve a three-year term on the Education Committee of the National Biomedical Engineering Society (BMES).
 She is the only undergraduate student on the committee of 11 people.
 The Committee is charged with assessing and providing educational opportunities to enhance professional development, fostering educational best practices, and working with accreditation committees.
 Shirali also serves as a student member on the internal advisory board for the SEAS Center for Women in Engineering.